Dasharo/docs/docs/quality-principles/introduction.md

 Each Dasharo release is secured cryptographically, ensuring with RSA 4096 keys the authenticity of binary SHA-256 integrity checksum.
-The three-step key verification is assuming that your client receives a clean file without any third-party modifications.
-Integrity and signature verification procedure is included so that the key compliance can be easily checked.
+The three-step key verification is guarantees that your client receives a clean file without any third-party modifications.
+Integrity and signature verification procedure is included, so that the key compliance can be easily checked.

 ## Secure Maintenance

 Dasharo doesn't believe in security through obscurity.
 That is why each Dasharo firmware is supported with the system of Transparent Validation, proving its efficiency and quality with testing results.
-As an Open Source product, it provides fast emergency releases and patches together with long-lasting maintenance.
+As an Open Source product, it provides timely emergency releases and patches together with long-lasting maintenance.

 ## Credibility